Free Barcode Generator: Create UPC, EAN,

 Choose the Right Type

 Using the wrong barcode type causes scanning failures.
-UPC-A for retail, Code 128 for shipping, ISBN for books.
+UPC-A for retail, Code 128 for shipping, EAN-13 for books (ISBN).
 Verify your industry’s requirements before generating.

 Universal compatibility.
 Barcodes are the global standard for product identification and tracking.
 QRKIT generates industry-compliant barcodes that work with every major scanning system — retail POS, warehouse scanners, healthcare devices, and smartphone apps.